Responsive Repairs policy

 • Drains, gutters, and external pipes.

-• Internal walls, skirting boards, doors and door frames, floors, ceilings and plasterwork, but not including decoration of these.
+• Internal walls, skirting boards, doors and door frames, floors, ceilings and plasterwork, but not including any decoration of these.

-• Chimneys and chimney stacks and flues but excluding the sweeping of chimneys.
+• Chimneys and chimney stacks and flues.

 • Garages and stores (if included in your tenancy).